TUDSSL/WARio/artifact/WARio-PLDI-2022-artifact/README.md

 $ ./get-results.sh
 ```
 To copy all the results from the **running** `wario-experiments` container to
-the host machine a directory named: `generated`.
+the host machine, in a directory named: `generated`.

 The plots used in the WARio paper can be found in `generated/plots`